-At Walford Primary School we use the Read Write Inc (RWI) programme to get children off to a flying start with their reading and writing skills.
-RWI is a method of learning centred around letter sounds and phonics, and we use it to aid children in their reading and writing.
+At Walford Nursery & Primary School, we use the Read Write Inc (RWI) programme to get children off to a flying start with their reading and writing skills.
+RWInc is a method of learning centred around letter sounds and phonics.
+We use the programme to aid children in their reading and writing.

 Reading opens the door to learning.
 A child who reads a lot will become a good reader.
 A good reader will be able to read more challenging material.
 A child who reads challenging material is a child who will learn.
 The more a child learns, the more he or she will want to find out.

 Using RWInc, the children learn to read effortlessly so that they can put all their energy into comprehending what they read.
 It also aids their ability to spell words so that they can put all their energy into composing what they write.

 When using RWInc to read, the children will: